 This property can be used to store developer documentation.
 End-users will never see this documentation.

-The class property allows you to specify a cascading style sheet (CSS) class that applies to the entire document and its contents.
-This class will be applied in the browser and can affect how a page is rendered.
-The class should be a class from the project’s theme.
+The class property allows you to specify one or more cascading style sheet (CSS) classes that apply to the entire document and its contents.
+The classes should be separated by a space.
+The classes will be applied in the browser and can affect how a page is rendered.
+The classes should be classes in the project’s theme.

 The style property allows you to specify additional CSS styling.
 If a class is also specified, this styling is applied after the class.